What Took You So Long?: Release and promotion

 In mid October 2000, while the Spice Girls were doing promotion for the release of their new single, "Holler", and Forever, Bunton talked about her then-upcoming solo album on the group's website, with a release date targeted for March 2001.
 In early February 2001, she revealed "What Took You So Long?" as her debut solo single set to be released in April.
 The song officially premiered via Bunton's newly-launched website on 14 February.
 Nancy Phillips, who was hired in 1998 to manage the Spice Girls' business affairs, was by early 2001, also in charge of each of the four members' individual projects, including the launch of Bunton's solo album A Girl Like Me and Melanie C's touring schedule in support of her debut album Northern Star (1999).

-The promotional campaign for "What Took You So Long?" started in March 2001, but according to Phillips, the release was in danger of been overlooked by the press because of Melanie C's comments in an interview to Reuters, in which she declared not to enjoy working with the Spice Girls anymore.
+The promotional campaign for "What Took You So Long?" started in March 2001, but according to Phillips, the release was in danger of being overlooked by the press because of Melanie C's comments in an interview to Reuters, in which she declared not to enjoy working with the Spice Girls anymore.
 She commented: "We've all been very honest and all wanted to pursue solo careers.
 We're still linked business-wise and we're still friends, but I don't really consider myself to work as a band now."
 The media's focus shifted to the end of the group.
 Aiming to end the press stories, Phillips persuaded Melanie C to set a telephone interview on 10 March to the television programme CD:UK, where Bunton was presenting the song.
 In the call, she denied leaving the Spice Girls and added: "We're concentrating on solo stuff but no-one has left the band.
 I've not left the Spice Girls."
 This lessened the speculation but also prompted Phillips to end her involvement with the group, although she continued to manage the solo careers of Melanie C and Bunton.